Christopher Columbus

 [Farewell Address to the Nation, September 19, 1796]

-"The Hand of Providence has been so conspicuous in all this, that he must be worse than an infidel that lacks faith, and more wicked that has not gratitude to acknowledge his obligations."
+that lacks faith, and more wicked that has not gratitude to

 --George Washington

-[On August 20, 1778, General George Washington wrote this to his friend, Brigadier General Thomas Nelson in Virginia]
+[On August 20, 1778, General George Washington wrote this to

 -- George Washington

-[Orders issued on July 4, 1775 by General George Washington to his troops, 2 days after taking command of the Continental Army]
+to his troops, 2 days after taking command of the Continental

 -- George Washington

-[Orders issued on July 20, 1775 by General George Washington to his troops]
+[Orders issued on July 20, 1775 by General George Washington

 John Adams